-Lamplighter Films is an independent production company whose critically-acclaimed films shine a light on extraordinary stories on the issues of our times.
+Lamplighter Films is an independent production company whose critically-acclaimed films shine a light on extraordinary stories about the issues of our times.
 We value artistry, research, and attention to ethical and inclusive production practices to make films that reach the widest audience possible.
-Lamplighter Films is named after the childhood street of director Kristine Stolakis, who believes that the seeds of great ideas come from your own backyard.
+Lamplighter Films is named after the childhood street of Emmy-nominated director Kristine Stolakis, who believes that the seeds of great ideas come from your own backyard.

 The Hollywood Reporter Critics’ Picks: 10 Highlights From SXSW and Tribeca Online